-An alternative method to spraying metalworking fluids (see spray systems), rolling coaters have been gaining traction.
-Today’s roller coaters are computer controlled to dispense the correct amount of lubricant to the surface of the roll where it is then transferred to the coil stock.
-Manifolds which feed the lubricant to the rolls can be shut off and on to cover precise areas of the coil stock as well as top or bottom only lubrication.
+An alternative method to spraying metalworking fluids (see spray systems), rolling coaters, has been gaining traction.
+Today's roller coaters are computer-controlled to dispense the correct amount of lubricant to the surface of the roll where it is then transferred to the coil stock.
+Manifolds that feed the lubricant to the rolls can be shut off and on to cover precise areas of the coil stock as well as top or bottom-only lubrication.

 Similar to misting, roller coaters apply a small volume of fluid in very controlled at low flow rates.
 Conversely to misting, because the fluid is transferred to the metal coil as a coating, there is very little fluid dispersed into the air to 'fog' the work area.